ginnox1/iCADdocs_online/SetupAndLicensingGuide_2025/setupguide.md

 ## Setup AutoCAD for use with iCAD and related products

  This is the final step, that allows you to seamlessly work with your AutoCAD application.If you don't complete this step, it is common to get the *Failed to Link* warning dialog whenever you attempt to do tasks that involve AutoCAD.

+ For example, on your CanalNET application, go to `Workspace > Load Network` menu command.
+You will see one of the following messages.

  Scenario 1: If a running AutoCAD application is not detected while launching iCAD.
 That is normal, and continue by hitting `Ok` button.
 The application will start.